release-it/release-it/docs/ci.md

 ### HTTPS

 When using an `HTTPS` url (such as `https://github.com/user/project.git`), things are slightly more complicated.
-Add the token (e.g. `GITHUB_TOKEN`) to the CI/CD environment.
+For GitHub, add the `GITHUB_TOKEN` token to the CI/CD environment.
 Then make sure to add this token as a password in the origin url before running release-it.
-E.g. add this to a .travis.yml` script section:
+An example is this `.travis.yml` section:

 ```yaml
 script: